Enquire

 Yoda Wewa (Giant’s Tank)

 Yoda Wewa's vast expanse of water reflects the Sri Lankan sky, creating a picture-perfect.
-Easily accessible by both road and rail, this hidden gem allows you to relax and reconnect with nature, surrounded by the lush greenery of the surrounding landscape.
+Easily accessible by road and rail, this hidden gem allows you to relax and reconnect with nature, surrounded by the lush greenery of the surrounding landscape.
 You will also encounter a myriad of birdlife that call the tank home.

 Adam’s Bridge